 pvremoveto remove the LVM metadata from the disk.

-blockdev --flushbufs deviceto flush any outstanding I/O to all paths to the device.
-This is particularly important for raw devices, where there is no
+- Flush any outstanding I/O to the used paths.
+This is important for raw devices, where there is no

 - Remove any reference to the device's path-based name, like

 major:minornumber, in applications, scripts, or utilities on the system.
 This is important in ensuring that different devices added in the future will not be mistaken for the current device.